 Simply marinate the steak strips with lemon juice, soy sauce, and oil to create the base flavor.
 As for the sauce, you want to bring together vinegar with soy sauce, brown sugar, and chili sauce to a boil.
 Add cornstarch to help thicken the sauce concoction.

 Skewer the meat and grill for around 3 minutes on each side.
-Pay close attention to the fire as you may overcook the steak resulting in an undesirable chewy texture.
+Pay close attention to the fire as you may overcook the juicy skewered appetizer, resulting in an undesirable chewy texture.
 For a final touch, sprinkle some green onions or sesame seeds over the skewers to serve with the sauce.

 These easy steak starters are superb for opening up any party.
 So if you’re still wondering about a dish to begin your meal, just pick one of these steak options.
 The plus side of working with steak is that you never run out of ideas to experiment with and have fun while cooking.